Measuring Sample Quality with Diffusions: Connections and conclusions

 We developed quality measures suitable for comparing the fidelity of arbitrary ``off-target'' sample sequences by generating infinite collections of known target expectations. \paragraph{Alternative quality measures} The score statistic of~\citet{FanBrGe06} and the Gibbs sampler convergence criteria of~\citet{ZellnerMi95} account for some sample biases but sacrifice differentiating power by exploiting only a finite number of known target expectations.
 For example, when $P = \Gsn(0,1)$, the score statistic~\citep{FanBrGe06} cannot differentiate two samples with the same means and variances.
 Maximum mean discrepancies (MMDs) over characteristic reproducing kernel Hilbert spaces~\citep{GrettonBoRaScSm06} do detect arbitrary distributional biases but are only computable when the chosen kernel functions can be integrated under the target.
 In practice, one often approximates MMD using a sample from the target, but this requires a separate trustworthy sample from $P$.

-While we have focused on the graph and classical Stein sets of~\citep{GorhamMa15}, our diffusion Stein operators can also be paired with the reproducing kernel Hilbert space unit balls advocated in~\citep{OatesGiCh14,Oates2015,ChwialkowskiStGr2016,LiuLeJo16,GorhamMa17} to form tractable \emph{kernel diffusion Stein discrepancies}.
+While we have focused on the graph and classical Stein sets of~\citep{GorhamMa15}, our diffusion Stein operators can also be paired with the reproducing kernel Hilbert space unit balls advocated in~\citep{OatesGiCh2016,ChwialkowskiStGr2016,LiuLeJo16,GorhamMa17} to form tractable \emph{kernel diffusion Stein discrepancies} or with the random feature functions advocated in~\citep{HugginsMa2018} to form \emph{random feature diffusion Stein discrepancies}.
 We have also restricted our attention to Stein operators arising from diffusion generators.
 These take the form $\diffarg{g}{x} = \textfrac{1}{p(x)}\inner{\grad}{p(x)m(x)g(x)}$ with $m = a + c$ for $a(x)$ positive semidefinite and $c(x)$ skew-symmetric.
 More generally, if the matrix $m$ possesses eigenvalues having a negative real part, then the resulting operator need not correspond to a diffusion process.
 Such operators fall into the class of \emph{pseudo-Fokker Planck} operators which have been studied in the context of quantum optics \cite{Risken}.
 As noted in \cite{drummond1980,walls1980} it is possible to obtain corresponding stochastic dynamics in an extended state space by introducing complex-valued noise terms; these operators may merit further study in future work.